-Stage 3: Community Engagement
+Stage 2: Community Engagement

-The draft structure plan to be put on exhibition and feedback sought from stakeholders and the community on potential change within the study area.
-This feedback will inform the final draft structure plan and identify further work we need to do.
+The discussion paper to be put on exhibition and feedback sought from stakeholders and the community on potential change within the study area.
+This feedback will inform the draft structure plan and identify further work we need to do.
 There will be opportunities for everyone to engage on the draft structure plan in mid-2025 once the consultant has complete work on the draft structure plan.